Department of Religious Studies

 The Department of Religious Studies Welcomes Professor Matthew Cressler!

 Please join us in welcoming Dr. Matthew Cressler to the College.
 Matthew earned his Ph.D in Religious Studies from Northwestern University in 2014, and he wrote his dissertation under the guidance of Dr. Robert Orsi on "Authentically Black and Truly Catholic: African American Catholics in Chicago from Great Migrations to Black Power."
-He earned his Masters degree in Theological Studies from Harvard University, where he specialized in Religions of the Americas, and as an undergraduate he completed a double major in History and Theology from St. Bonaventure University in New York.
+He earned his Masters degree in Theological Studies from Harvard Divinity School, where he specialized in Religions of the Americas, and as an undergraduate he completed a double major in History and Theology from St. Bonaventure University in New York.